-Financial aid for international students is available, but limited, and such candidates must consider the costs of financing a two-year academic program in the United States.
+Financial aid for international students is available, but limited, and such candidates must consider the costs of financing academic study in the United States.
 International students are also encouraged to investigate funding sources in their home countries as early as possible.